-Fran Hick wants to make her local countryside even better than it is!
+Fran Hick wants to make her local countryside even better!
 She helps CPRE Warwickshire run the group’s website and social media.

 For over two years I have been trying to reduce my impact on the environment, making lots of changes to my behaviour (such as cycling to work) and what I purchase (avoiding plastic from my toiletries and buying less ‘stuff’).
 I decided to leave the workplace I was in to move towards environmental charity work and turn my passion for the environment into my career.
 It was at this point I approached CPRE Warwickshire to volunteer.

 I was looking to do some volunteering that would help to enhance my local environment and after a search I came across the CPRE national website and clicked through to CPRE Warwickshire.
 I emailed John directly to see if I could be of any help.
 After a chat on the phone I came in and met John and Myles who were lovely and it all began from there!

 Unwinding in the countryside

 You’ll often find me taking pictures of natural beauty spots on dog walks, whether that is ancient trees or vibrant wildflower meadows, I love to capture the beauty that is all around us if we take the time to look.

 Before we had our dog, Hugo, getting out in the countryside was a rarity – a few times a year at most.
 Now I explore my local countryside daily – always on the hunt for new routes to enjoy.
 At weekends we take advantage of our National Trust pass and take him round the estates that welcome dogs.
 I find my mental health improves after a walk in the countryside, as I am able to unwind, take in the picturesque natural environment and breathe in the fresh air.